RocketD4n/rocket-data-logger/README.md

    - Power adjustments occur at most every 10 seconds

 3. **Radio-Specific Power Ranges**

+## Recovery Buzzer System

+The rocket includes a remotely activated buzzer to help locate it after landing:

+1. **Buzzer Activation**
+   - Available in both pre-launch and landed states
+   - Controlled via a button on the main data display page
+   - Commands are periodically resent every 5 seconds for reliability

+2. **Power-Efficient Operation**
+   - Buzzer beeps intermittently (100ms every 2 seconds) to conserve battery
+   - Uses GPIO1 (D10) which minimizes conflicts with other components
+   - Automatically deactivates when the receiver sends an OFF command

+3. **Command Protocol**
+   - Uses the command packet type with buzzer subtype
+   - Includes transmitter ID to ensure commands only affect the selected rocket
+   - Provides visual feedback on the receiver display (red when active, green when inactive)
    - SX1278 (LoRa): 2 dBm to 20 dBm
    - CC1101: -30 dBm to 10 dBm